truetoatlanta/math4640-project/final.md

 ## Section 3
 A special case of Newton's method to compute square roots is the Babylonian method, which was used as far back as the ancient Greek times.
-To approximate some value $sqrt{S}$
+To approximate some value $\sqrt{S}$
 * Here talk about the special case of Newton's method
 * Is Newton's method technically a special case of fixed point?